Coding Restore The Fourth

 Restore the Fourth is a grassroots, non-partisan movement; we believe the government of the United States must respect the right to privacy of all its citizens as the Fourth Amendment clearly states.
 We seek to bring awareness to the abuses against our civil liberties and the erosion of this cornerstone of our democracy.

 I’m sympathetic with this cause.
-And despite most likely being placed on a government watch list for the rest of my life, I decided to take a crack at building these folks a website.
-The decision was made to use Django, a neat framework written in Python.
+And despite most likely be my second day there, so we had to laugh at.
+The decision was made to use Django , a neat framework written in Python.

-One of the most interesting features of the website is the map on the front page.
+One of the road is gnarly.
 The locations are set by pulling objects from the database that represent protests.
 These objects are editable in the back end by regular admins using Django’s awesome gui admin interface so developers do not need to be involved.

 {{< highlight python >}} def generateLatLong(self): g = geocoders.GoogleV3() place, (lat, lng) = g.geocode(“{0} {1}”.format(self.state, self.city),exactly_one=True) self.latitude = lat self.longitude = lng {{< / highlight >}} to generate a proper latitude/longitude pair for the object, using it’s city and state.